uzysjung/UzysAnimatedGifLoadMore/README.md

 * Support CocoaPods.
 * ARC Only (if your project doesn't use ARC , Project -> Build Phases Tab -> Compile Sources Section -> Double Click on the file name Then add -fno-objc-arc to the popup window.)

+## Installation
+1. UzysAnimatedGifLoadMore in your app is via CocoaPods.
+2. Copy over the files libary folder to your project folder
 ## Usage
 ###Import header.